What is a peripheral angiogram?

-- A peripheral angiogram usually takes 1 to 3 hours from the time you arrive until the catheter is removed.
+- A peripheral angiogram usually takes 1 to 3 hours from the time you arrive.

 What happens after the peripheral angiogram?

-- You will go to a recovery room for 6 to 8 hours.
+- You will go to a recovery room for a few hours.

 - To prevent bleeding, the nurse will put pressure on the puncture site.
 After about 45 minutes, the nurse will remove the pressure and check for bleeding.

 - The nurse will ask you not to move the leg used for the catheter.

 - The nurse will continue to check often for bleeding or swelling.